trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 * [](/udf/sql/while)

-Statements can also use [built-in functions and operators](/functions) as well as other routines, although recursion is not supported for routines.
+Statements can also use [built-in functions and operators](/functions) as well as other UDFs, although recursion is not supported for UDFs.

 Find simple examples in each statement documentation, and refer to the [](/udf/sql/examples) for more complex use cases that combine multiple